 Useful Careers Advice Links

-The Internet is teeming with information on the career path “translator” and advice on how to start a business, become self-employed and develop essential entrepreneurial skills.
+The Internet is teeming with information on career advice for translators and advice on how to start a business, become self-employed and develop essential entrepreneurial skills.

-Please find below a selection of informative websites relevant for people living in the UK.
+Firstly, please find below a selection of informative websites offering career advice relevant for people living in the UK.
+They were all current in 2021.

-Prospects which offers careers advice to students has a very good section on self-employment, covering subject matters like:
+Furthermore, Prospects which offers career advice to students has a very good section on self-employment, covering subject matters like:

 - Is self-employment the correct careers choice for you?